SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

   Default: `-1`.

 **retryableExceptions**
-A comma seperated list of Exception class names.
+A comma separated list of Exception class names.
 Specify those exceptions (and subclasses) that will be retried.
-Also see `defaultRetriable`.
+Also see `defaultRetryable`.

   Default: empty.